 What information sources can I trust regarding conjunctivitis?

 There is a lot of misinformation circulating about coronavirus and its link to a number of eye conditions.
-If you’re ever unsure about which information to trust, the HSE website is a helpful and reliable resource to consult.
+If you’re ever unsure about which information to trust, the official government website is a helpful and reliable resource to consult.

 I have conjunctivitis and I suspect I have COVID-19 — what should I do?